rajatrakesh/hdikafka/README.md

 ### Configure MirrorMaker for replication of Kafka Events

 Kafka MirrorMaker allows for the "mirroring" of a stream.
 Given source and destination Kafka clusters, MirrorMaker will ensure any messages sent to the source cluster will be received by both the source *and* destination clusters.
-In this example, we'll show how to mirror a source Kafka cluster with a destination Kafka-enabled Event Hub.
-This scenario can be used to send data from an existing Kafka pipeline to Event Hubs without interrupting the flow of data.
+In this example, we'll show how to mirror a source Kafka cluster with a destination Kafka-enabled HDInsight cluster.
+This scenario can be used to send data from an existing Kafka pipeline on-premises to Kafka running on Azure without interrupting the flow of data.

 Check out the [Kafka Mirroring/MirrorMaker Guide](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27846330) for more detailed information on Kafka MirrorMaker.